SidonTheTroll/cave-of-ordeals/IP/10-introduction-to-internet-and-web.md

 ### 1. What is WWW?
 How does it function?
 The World Wide Web (WWW) is a system of interlinked hypertext documents accessed via the internet.
-It allows users to view and navigate web pages using browsers like Chrome or Firefox.
+It allows users to view and navigate web pages using web browsers.

 Below are its functioning: